debops/debops/docs/defaults-configuration.rst

   Specify name of the internal Certificate Authority to send the internal certificate requests to instead of the default one configured in ``pki_default_authority`` variable.
-This should be the "normal" name of the authority, not its subdomain name.
+This should be the "normal" name of the authority, not it's subdomain name.

 ``acme``
   Optional, boolean.
 Enable or disable support for ACME Certificate Authority.